The Bill Gatton Foundation

 The Bill Gatton Foundation does not accept unsolicited grant applications.
 The foundation operates on an invitation-only basis, with trustees self-selecting grantees based on their strategic priorities and relationships.

 Because the foundation self-selects its grantees, nonprofits will find it difficult to secure funding without an existing relationship or connection.
-Organizations interested in being considered may direct general questions and requests for information to info@billgattonfoundation.org, though this does not constitute an application process.
+Organisations interested in being considered may direct general questions and requests for information to info@billgattonfoundation.org, though this does not constitute an application process.

 Decision Timeline